When Darwin met Ianus: dichotomies of expressivity: Introduction

-An algebraic approach to CSPs via polymorphisms is for countably infinite structures only possible in the setting of $\omega$-categoricity.
-Indeed, if $\sA$ is $\omega$-categorical, then the complexity of $\CSP(\sA)$ is again captured within the `local' algebraic structure of $\Pol(\sA)$~\cite{Topo-Birk}.
-Moreover, for first-order reducts of finitely bounded homogeneous structures $\sA$, it is conjectured that omni-expressivity remains the only source of NP-completeness of $\CSP(\sA)$~\cite{BPP-projective-homomorphisms,wonderland,BKOPP,BKOPP-equations}.
-Naturally, the question arises whether the identities (\ref{eq:identity1})-(\ref{eq:identity4}) have counterparts for $\omega$-categorical structures that are not omni-expressive.
-This was answered affirmatively in~\cite{Topo} for a \emph{pseudo-version} of identity (\ref{eq:identity1}): every $\omega$-categorical structure that does not pp-construct EVERYTHING has polymorphisms $s,u,$ and $v$ witnessing the identity The pseudo-versions of identities (\ref{eq:identity2})–(\ref{eq:identity4}) are defined analogously, by composing each operation symbol in the original identities with a new unary operation symbol.
+The pseudo-versions of identities (\ref{eq:identity2})–(\ref{eq:identity4}) are defined analogously, by composing each operation symbol in the original identities with a new unary operation symbol.
 The corresponding statements for the pseudo-versions of both the cyclic identities (\ref{eq:identity4}) and the weaker WNU identities (\ref{eq:identity3}) are known to be false in general (for temporal structures that are not omni-expressive and fail to admit pseudo-cyclic polymorphisms, see~e.g.~\cite[Proposition 12.9.1]{Book}; an example of an $\omega$-categorical not omni-expressive structure with no pseudo-WNU polymorphisms is given in~\cite[Theorem 4]{symmetries}).
 It is, however, worth noting that the condition of satisfying a WNU or a cyclic identity differs fundamentally from the condition of satisfying the identities (\ref{eq:identity1}), (\ref{eq:identity2}), or (\ref{eq:identity5}) in that the former is in fact defined by an infinite disjunction of $k$-ary formulae for every $k \geq 3$, while the latter is a single formula.
 To the best of the authors' knowledge, no $\omega$-categorical structures are known that are not omni-expressive and do not admit $4$-ary pseudo-Siggers or pseudo-Ol\v{s}\'ak polymorphisms, leaving open the possibility that the existence of these polymorphisms may in fact characterise non-omni-expressivity for $\omega$-categorical structures -- a question highlighted in~\cite[Question $22$]{Book}.
 Several indications point towards a positive answer: it is known~\cite[Proposition 6.6]{BPP-projective-homomorphisms} that the pseudo-versions of all sets of identities that characterise non-omni-expressivity in the finite carry over in the case of $\omega$-categorical not omni-expressive structures that adhere to the standard-reduction from~\cite{Bodirsky-Mottet}.
 Temporal constraint languages and phylogeny CSPs are the only completely classified classes within the scope of the Bodirsky-Pinsker conjecture that do not conform to this reduction.
 As such, they currently represent the only known candidates for counterexamples within this range.
 Moreover, every \emph{conservative} $\omega$-categorical structure that is not omni-expressive admits $4$-ary pseudo-Siggers polymorphisms~\cite{sorrows}.
 Finally, in a somewhat different direction, the absence of pseudo-Ol\v{s}\'ak polymorphisms is known to imply NP-completeness~\cite{synergies} for $\omega$-categorical structures (though here the NP-hardness is not known to stem from omni-expressivity).